 The very first step in this process is all about capturing which includes project data, determining the Scope of Work, Level of Detail, BIM execution strategy, and project deadline.
 This step focuses on the client’s expectations, the scanning device’s capacity, and ultimately the onsite situation before obtaining the data points of the site.

-And the final step is quality control.
+The final step is quality control.
 To ensure the model’s quality, it goes through a comprehensive QC procedure.
 It is advisable to compare a specified area meticulously by utilizing a Plan, Section, or 3D view.
 It is critical to clean up the file to remove all of the model’s reference points and detailed lines.

-The entire process of converting a point cloud into a 3d Revit model is strenuous but with skilled BIM engineers, it can be done meticulously with accuracy.
+The entire process of converting a point cloud into a 3D Revit model is strenuous but with skilled BIM engineers, it can be done meticulously with accuracy.

 Now to the promise in the heading, let’s dive in.